park-yeonsu/park-yeonsu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a postdoctoral research scientist at [POSTECH](https://postech.ac.kr/eng/) [GSAI](https://ai.postech.ac.kr), working with Professor [Wook-Shin Han](https://wscrony.github.io).
-I received my Ph.D. degree in Computer Science and Engineering at [POSTECH](https://postech.ac.kr/eng) under the supervision of Professor Wook-Shin Han.
-Prior to this, I received my B.S. degree in Software Engineering at [Sungkyunkwan University](https://www.skku.edu/eng/).
-My research interests include big data processing, database systems, query processing, and query optimization.
-Recently, I have been committed to developing new techniques to improve the ability of Apache Spark to process a massive number of small queries efficiently.
+I am an assistant professor in the [Department of Computer Science and Engineering](https://cse.kangwon.ac.kr/cse/) at [Kangwon National University](https://wwwk.kangwon.ac.kr/english/index.do).
+Previously, I was a postdoctoral research scientist at [POSTECH](https://postech.ac.kr/eng).
+I received my Ph.D. in Computer Science and Engineering from POSTECH, where I was fortunate to be advised by Professor Wook-Shin Han.
+Before that, I obtained my B.S. degree in Software Engineering from [Sungkyunkwan University](https://www.skku.edu/eng/).
+My research interests include big data processing, query processing, and query optimization.